ddtxra/spring-security-auth0/README.md

 The username returned by UserDetails is the email if it exists, otherwise it is the user_id.
 The user role associated to an user is the USER_ROLE.
+The other Auth0 attributes can be accessed via the method getAuth0Attribute.
+Example getAuth0Attribute("picture"), getAuth0Attribute("gender") ...
 Don't hesitate to change this behaviour associated to your needs.